Location: This species is largely found throughout Florida and ranges in distribution north to North Carolina and west to Mississippi

-Florida carpenter ants are most commonly nest around man-made structures with preferences for humid environments.
-Most are considered pests of minor importance, during their flight season Florida carpenter ants can often be found in very large numbers and they are considered one of the most serious structural pest species.
+Florida carpenter ants most commonly nest around man-made structures with preferences for humid environments.
+Most are considered pests of minor importance.